stuerp/foo_vis_spectrum_analyzer/docs/README.md

 10. [Support](#support)

 ---
+`
 ## Introduction
+`

-[foo_vis_spectrum_analyzer](https://github.com/stuerp/foo_vis_spectrum_analyzer/releases) is a [foobar2000](https://www.foobar2000.org/) component that that implements a panel that can render different kinds of visualisations of the track being played such as a spectrum analysis, a spectrogram, peak meters or oscilloscope.
+[foo_vis_spectrum_analyzer](https://github.com/stuerp/foo_vis_spectrum_analyzer/releases) is a [foobar2000](https://www.foobar2000.org/) component that that implements a panel that can render different kinds of visualisations of the track being played such as a spectrum analysis, a spectrogram, peak meters, oscilloscope or bit meter.

 ---